nackor/sample-tdd/README.md

 - **Continuous Learning and Feedback:** Keep enhancing your TDD proficiency when able through more complex projects and seek feedback from peers or mentors.
 - **Expand Your Expertise:** Continue exploring advanced TDD techniques and other testing methodologies to broaden your software testing skills and knowledge.
+- **Take on the next layer:** As part of the 'Home-of-TDD' group of repositories, you have now completed Level 1!
+[Continuing with the Home-of-TDD path, with Level 2](https://github.com/zukixa/home-of-tdd?tab=readme-ov-file#layer-2-beyond-the-fundamentals----a-lot-of-fun) can help you further practice your skills and knowledge with TDD.

 These 'post-completion' next steps are not universal, but guidelines, as they may be different based on the context of situation that this project is being completed.